Intro to the Editor

 The changes made in the Editor won’t be made on the live site until you either publish the edited item(s) individually or press the Publish button to publish all staged changes.
 You will need to confirm that you want to publish all changes before the site is actually published.
 The green Published button will confirm this.

-If you have any forms in your project, the Editor will include a Forms tab.
+If you have any forms in your site, the Editor will include a Forms tab.
 Here, you’ll be able to view some basic information from forms people have submitted, but it’s most useful as a place for you to download the complete form data.
 In the downloaded CSV file (a format that works with all the major spreadsheet apps), you’ll be able to see all the submitted info.